 LLC stands for Limited Liability Company.
 Generally speaking, the best form of entity for most small businesses and property owners is the Limited Liability Company (LLC).

 An LLC is a very flexible form of business.
 Members own an LLC and it is operated by either third-party managers or the members themselves.
 You can have an LLC with one member or several, and you can have members with and without voting power.
-There are no required annual meetings and you do not have to make a new filing with the state if you change how the ownership is divided.
+There are no required annual meetings and you do not have to make a new filing with the state if you change how it divides ownership.
 The LLC Operating Agreement is the governing document that lays out the ownership percentage of each member and lets them arrange the LLC’s affairs as they choose.
 This flexibility accounts for why almost 75% of new businesses formed today are LLCs.

 What is Co?
-What About Inc, Corp, and Ltd?
+What About Inc and Corp?

 What Does Limited Mean?